palmskog/camljava/README.md

 USAGE
 -----

-The module is named "Jni".
-A good knowledge of the JNI is assumed; see Sun's JNI book or http://java.sun.com/products/jdk/1.2/docs/guide/jni/ Then, the comments in lib/jni.mli should make sense.
+The OCaml module is named "Jni".
+A good knowledge of the JNI is assumed; see Sun's JNI book or http://java.sun.com/products/jdk/1.2/docs/guide/jni/ Then, the comments in `lib/jni.mli` should make sense.

+Usage:
-Usage:          ocamlc -I +camljava jni.cma ...
+`ocamlc -I +camljava jni.cma ...`
+or
-            or  ocamlopt -I +camljava jni.cmxa ...
+`ocamlopt -I +camljava jni.cmxa ...`

-See the programs in test/ for examples of use.
+See the programs in the `test` directory for examples of use.

 LICENSE
 -------